gvwilson/sensibleadventures/nardica/nardica.md

 *Mom took us to see the baby giraffes today,* said one.
 *There are three of them.
-They are all clones and they live in a big sterile building because of the virus.
+They are all clones and they live in a big sterile dome because of the virus.
 Mom says they have been tweaked to be immune to it.*
 And then, in an older version of the same hand,
 *Turns out they weren't.
-Mom says the museum doesn't have money to try again, so I guess that's it for giraffes.*
+Mom says there isn't money to try again, so I guess that's it for giraffes.*
+And then there was a sad cartoon face, one of several scattered through the book.

-Iffy browsed the other animals, wondering what it would have been like to live in a world with so many different kinds of creatures and stubbornly trying to keep her eyelids from drooping until she couldn't remember why they shouldn't.
+Iffy browsed the other animals, wondering what it would have been like to live in a world with so many different kinds of creatures.
+She stubbornly tried to keep her eyelids from drooping until she couldn't remember why they shouldn't.
 When she finally dozed,
 she dreamed.